 It means that your sayings are always truthful and identical to your deeds.
 A true Muslim never lies as our beloved Prophet told us.
 A good Muslim should always say the truth and should abstain from changing it.
 A true Muslim’s sayings should be reflections of what is in his/her heart.
-Although the tongue is one of the smallest organs in human body, it can lead the human being to hell if it isn’t used rightfully.
+Although the tongue is one of the smallest organs in the human body, it can lead the human being to hell if it isn’t used rightfully.

 Honesty in Deeds:

 Honesty is when your sayings are identical to your deeds.
 If a true Muslim says that he/she will do something, then he/she should do it.
 A true Muslim should have honesty in all kinds of works he/she does.
 Islam imposes on Muslims to perfect what they do as Allah (SWT) likes it when one perfects his/her work.
 So a good Muslim should be an honest teacher who does his best to help students, an honest doctor who always helps sick people and is compassionate to the poor, an honest engineer who performs his/her work perfectly and watches Allah in everything he/she does.
 Thus, honesty is an essential characteristic that a Muslim must have while doing every small or big deed because he/she knows that Allah is watching over him/her and counting every single word he/she utters.

 Honesty also means to keep promises and never breaks them.
 Those who fulfill their vows and keep their promises are true believers that Allah (SWT) promised to have mercy upon them.

 Honesty and truthfulness are very connected characteristics; the honest person must be truthful and vice versa.
 Honesty also has a wider meaning as it also implies rendering all rights and debts back to their owners.
 It is one of the best manners a Muslim should adhere to.
-It brings love of Allah and guarantees love and respect of people.
+It brings a love of Allah and guarantees love and respect for people.

 Kinds of Honesty (al Amanah) in Islam: